East Pasadena, California: 2020

+There were 2,227 housing units at an average density of 1,691.0 /mi2, of which 2,082 (93.5%) were occupied.
+Of these, 64.0% were owner-occupied, and 36.0% were occupied by renters.

+In 2023, the US Census Bureau estimated that the median household income was $105,714, and the per capita income was $55,047.
+About 4.4% of families and 6.4% of the population were below the poverty line.

 Wildlife

 Feral peafowl are common in East Pasadena, Arcadia, San Marino and other west San Gabriel Valley communities.
 In 2021, the Los Angeles County Board of Supervisors moved to ban the feeding of peafowl due to the increasing population in recent decades.
 The municipal codes of the cities of Pasadena and Arcadia already prohibit feeding peafowl.

 Government

 County

 The Los Angeles County Sheriff's Department (LASD) operates the Temple Station in Temple City, serving East Pasadena.